allegheny-college-expressioneers/slides/while-while-west/slides.md

   print('x is positive')
 ```

 The boolean expression after `if`---`x > 0`---is the **condition**.
 If it is true, the indented statement runs.
-It is false, nothing happens.
+If it is false, nothing happens.
 There is no limit on how many indented statements you can have, but you must have at least one.

 </v-click>